Pirates of the Caribbean: Dead Man's Chest: Theatrical

 Pirates of the Caribbean: Dead Man's Chest premiered at Disneyland in California on June 24, 2006.
+The film had the third-highest number of theaters upon its release, after Shrek 2 and Spider-Man 2, playing at 4,133 locations.
+It became the fourth film of the year to open in 4,000 theaters, following Mission: Impossible III, Over the Hedge and Superman Returns.
 It was the first Disney film to use the computer-generated Walt Disney Pictures logo from 2006 to 2022, which took a year for the studio to design.
 Wētā FX and yU+co were responsible for the logo's final animated rendering and Mark Mancina was hired to score a new composition and arrangement of "When You Wish Upon a Star".
 The new fanfare was co-arranged and orchestrated by David Metzger.
 The main people responsible for the logo's rendering are Cyrese Parrish and Cameron Smith.

 Home media

 The film became available on DVD on November 20, 2006, in the UK and December 5, 2006, in the US.
 It sold 9,498,304 units in its first week of sales (equivalent to $174,039,324).
-In total it sold 16,694,937 units, earning $320,871,909.
+In total, it sold 16,694,937 units, earning $320,871,909.
 It was the best-selling DVD of 2006 in terms of units sold and second in terms of sales revenue behind The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.

 The DVD contained a commentary track with the screenwriters and a gag reel, with the double-disc featuring a video of the film premiere and a number of documentaries, including a full-length documentary entitled "According to the Plan" and eight featurettes.
 The film was released on Blu-ray Disc on May 22, 2007.
 The film had its UK Television premiere on Boxing Day 2008 on BBC One at 20:30.
 It was seen by 6.8 million viewers according to overnight figures.